swanson/swanson.github.com/_posts/2013-05-02-expanding-contracting.md

 Both phases of the Expansion/Contraction Cycle are necessary.

-Without expansion, you will hover around a [local maxima][max] - expending large amounts of time and effort for minimal gain.
+Without expansion, you will hover around a [local maxima][max] &mdash; expending large amounts of time and effort for minimal gain.
 Without contraction, you drift around in a sea of endless options and have only surface-level knowledge of anything.

 [max]: http://en.wikipedia.org/wiki/Maxima_and_minima

-Near the phases transitions is when tension occurs.
+Near the phase transitions is when tension occurs.

 <div class="pic">
   <img alt="Expansion / Contraction Cycle" src="{{site.baseurl}}/static/cycle.png">